madzae/rupabumi-routing-engine/README.md

 features = []

-with open("jakarta.geojsonseq", "r", encoding="utf-8") as f:
+with open("mataram.geojsonseq", "r", encoding="utf-8") as f:
     for line in f:
         line = line.strip()
         if line: